freeletics/wordpress-exporter/packages/wordpress-exporter-cli/README.md

 ## Proceed to Migration

+### Prerequisites
+1. Configure library settings in `settings.json`.
+See the [Configure settings.json](#configure-settingsjson) section for details.

+2. You need to generate `Personal Access Token` in Contentful.
+To do it go to any space in Contentful, then go to `APIs`, then `Content management tokens` and click `Generate personal token`.
+The generated token can be used with all spaces you got access to.
+Set `CONTENTFUL_MANAGEMENT_TOKEN` environment variable to value of the generated token.

 ### Creating a Workspace

 Migrations are performed one language at a time.
 Each migration is performed in a *workspace*.
 To create a workspace for the English language migration simply do: